Code-Nuel/Blowwup/README.md

-# anxilla
+# Blowwup
-Anxilla is a project that is aimed at crowdfunding for artistes and other creatives.
+Blowwup is a project that is aimed at crowdfunding for artistes and other creatives.